Fudenberg-Research-Group/group-website/content/authors/admin/_index.md

 - Researchers
 ---

 Geoff Fudenberg is an Assistant Professor in the Department of [Quantitative and Computational Biology](https://dornsife.usc.edu/qcb/) at USC.
-Geoff received a Ph.D. in Biophysics from Harvard University, working with [Leonid Mirny.](http://mirnylab.mit.edu) He conducted postdoctoral work at the Gladstone Institute of Data Science and Biotechnology with [Katie Pollard.](https://docpollard.org)
+Geoff received a Ph.D. in Biophysics from Harvard University, working with [Leonid Mirny](http://mirnylab.mit.edu) at MIT.
+He conducted postdoctoral work at the Gladstone Institute of Data Science and Biotechnology with [Katie Pollard.](https://docpollard.org)

 His work aims to connect molecular-scale mechanisms with their genome-wide consequences, and uses machine-learning and biophysical modeling approaches to decode connections between 3D genome organization and function.